PTNS may be considered medically necessary in individuals who meet the following criteria:

 - Frequency-urgency syndrome; or

-More than twelve (12) PTNS treatments are not medically necessary when there is any of the following:
+More than 12 PTNS treatments are considered not medically necessary when there is no documentation of improvement of symptoms (50% reduction or greater) of urinary frequency, nocturia, and/or urinary urgency.

-- There is documented completion and tolerance during the initial PTNS therapy (i.e.first twelve (12) sessions of PTNS); and
+- There is documented completion and tolerance during the initial PTNS therapy (i.e. first 12 sessions of PTNS); and

 - There is a documented improvement of the symptoms (50% reduction or greater) of urinary frequency, nocturia, and/or urinary urgency during the initial PTNS therapy.